 Prevalence Of Major Depressive Disorder Among Youth Ages 15 To 17 Doubled Between 2019 & 2022

-The prevalence of major depressive disorder (MDD) among youth in the U.S. ages 15 to 17 years doubled, from 3.0% to 6.0%, between 2019 and 2022 (during COVID-19), according to analysis of member claims by the Blue Cross and Blue Shield (BCBS) Association and Blue Health Intelligence.
-The analysis included data from more than 24 million BCBS claims for commercially insured youth ages 6 to 17 years who were enrolled between 2018 and 2023.
-During this period, more than one million youth were diagnosed with MDD.
+The prevalence of major depressive disorder (MDD) among youth in the U.S. ages 15 to 17 years doubled, from 3.0% to 6.0%, between 2019 and 2022 (during COVID-19), according to an analysis of member claims by the Blue Cross and Blue Shield Association (BCBSA) and Blue Health Intelligence.
+Among youth ages 11 to 14, the prevalence of MDD increased from 1.9% in 2019 to 2.6% in 2022.
+Among youth ages 6 to 10, the prevalence of MDD remained at 0.3% between 2019 and 2022.